-The Company recognizes revenue upon transfer of control of its products to the customer, which typically occurs upon delivery.
 The Company's main performance obligation to its customers is the delivery of products in accordance with purchase orders.
 Each purchase order defines the transaction price for the products purchased under the arrangement.
 Acceptance of delivery of the products is evidenced by goods receipt notes signed by the customer.
 The Company has no remaining obligations after the customer's acceptance of the products.